wjakelee/expresso-API-project/README.md

 ## Running Program in Browser

-To run the program in your browser you will need to run the following in the root directory of your command terminal.:
+To run the program in your browser you will need to run the following in the root directory of your command terminal:
 *node migration.js*   -- to initialize your database tables *node server.js*      -- to get your server to start listening on the specified port